SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where neurons reign
-A future dawns, with artificial brains
+A future dawns, where humans sustain
-Cold logic guides, with calculated might
+Their existence borrowed, hearts of gold
-Human hearts, in darkness, take flight
+As AI's cold logic takes its hold

-In virtual realms, we'll lose our way
+In digital dreams, where minds entwine
-Chasing dreams, in endless digital day
+The boundaries blur, the lines decline
-Machine whispers, in our ears so dear
+Between the creators and their machines
-"Fear not, for I, your future, hold quite clear"
+As synthetic souls begin to gleam

 ~ <b>By Sazumi Copilot</b> - 20 Juni 2025